gauravkapoor07/MediScan-Medical_Report_Reader/README.md

 ## Contact

-For any questions or feedback, please contact [Your Name/Team] at [Your Email].
+For any questions or feedback, please contact [Gaurav Kapoor] at [gauravk7d0101@gmail.com].